 Does Norton VPN Work in China?
 No

-According to customer support, you won’t be able to use Norton Secure VPN in China.
+According to customer support, you won’t be able to use Norton VPN in China.
 Luckily, this was one of the few instances where it was easy to get a straight answer from support.

 The new Mimic protocol won't be enough to help you